-The California International Trade Council (Council) is a collaboration of public and private sector organizations that are involved with global trade activities.
-The mission of the Council is to foster growth of the California economy and generate jobs by promoting the export of goods and by attracting foreign investment in California business.
+The California International Trade Council (IT Council) is a collaboration of public and private sector organizations that are involved with global trade activities.
+The mission of the IT Council is to foster growth of the California economy and generate jobs by promoting the export of goods and by attracting foreign investment in California business.

-The Council is intended to work closely with the Commission on Jobs and Economic Growth, which was established by the Governor in 2004 to assist in keeping jobs in California and attracting new business to the state.
-The Commission is a non-profit, voluntary group of leaders in business and academia, and is served by a volunteer staff.
+The IT Council is intended to work closely with the Commission on Jobs and Economic Growth, which was established by the Governor in 2004 to assist in keeping jobs in California and attracting new business to the state.
+The Commission on Jobs and Economic Growth is a non-profit, voluntary group of leaders in business and academia, and is served by a volunteer staff.

 Implementation of SB 1513 (Romero), Chapter 663, Statutes of 2006, directs the Secretary of BT&H to develop a state international trade policy and strategy based, in part, on the recommendations from a statewide business partnership.
-Rather than establishing a new public-private partnership, the California International Trade Council has been selected by the Secretary of BT&H to serve as the official advisory body on the development of the international trade strategy.
+Rather than establishing a new public-private partnership, the IT Council has been selected by the Secretary of BT&H to serve as the official advisory body on the development of the international trade strategy.

-More information on the International Trade Council may be found at: www.labor.ca.gov/cedp/cedpcainter.htm.
+An extended discussion on the state's international trade and foreign investment activities is provided later in this Section.
+More information on the IT Council may be found at: www.labor.ca.gov/cedp/cedpcainter.htm.

-Information Technology Programs and Grants
+Technology Programs and Grants

 California offers several programs intended to promote technological development and technology sharing among California businesses, and non-profit organizations, particularly in the area of manufacturing.
 Most of these programs and grants are unfunded in the current and proposed budgets.

 For the last few years, members of the Legislature have attempted, with mixed degrees of success, to bring a more comprehensive approach to the operation of technology planning and development efforts in state government.
-What is apparent from the following review is the fact that more may need to be done in this area if California is to remain a leader in the area of technological innovation.